Chart Color Schemes

 Population growth drivers in Essendon North are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and new addresses validated by AreaSearch, as of November 2025, Essendon North's estimated population is around 3,621.
-This reflects an increase of 550 people since the 2021 Census, which reported a population of 3,071.
-The change was inferred from AreaSearch's resident population estimate of 3,479 in June 2024 and an additional 262 validated new addresses since the Census date.
-Essendon North's population density is approximately 4,960 persons per square kilometer, placing it in the top 10% nationally according to AreaSearch.
-The area's growth of 17.9% since the 2021 Census exceeded both national (9.7%) and state averages, driven primarily by overseas migration contributing around 93.0% of overall population gains.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+As of Feb 2026, Essendon North's population is estimated at around 3,621, reflecting a 550 person increase from the 2021 Census figure of 3,071.
+This growth (17.9%) was inferred from AreaSearch's resident population estimate of 3,479 in June 2024 and validated new addresses since the Census date.
+The suburb's population density is 4,960 persons per square kilometer, placing it within the top 10% nationally according to AreaSearch.
+Essendon North's growth exceeded both national (9.9%) and state averages since the 2021 Census.
+Overseas migration contributed approximately 93.0% of overall population gains during recent periods.
+AreaSearch projects future growth based on ABS/Geoscience Australia projections released in 2024, with a base year of 2022 for covered SA2 areas and VIC State Government's Regional/LGA projections adjusted to SA2 levels for uncovered areas.

 Frequently Asked Questions - Population